Solar Panels in Saskatchewan

 Let’s look at a real live example of how the numbers work out.
-We ran a solar feasibility analysis for a ground mount system just east of Regina.
+Our solar company ran a solar feasibility analysis for a ground mount system just east of Regina.
 The system will be a 30kW system and by analyzing past weather patterns for the location we were able to very accurately estimate an annual production of 45,820kW/h of electricity (See monthly breakdown below).

 The current residential rate for electricity is $0.14228/kWh so in the first year the system will off-set the owner’s electricity bill by $6,519.27

 In a “worst case” scenario for solar feasibility SaskPower utility rates will not increase over the next 30 years.
 In this worst case scenario and accounting for a .05% annual degradation of panels, this system will still pay itself off in less than 13 years.
 If the system lasts for 30 years its owner will be generating free power for the last 17 years of the system’s life expectancy.

 “Worst Case” Solar ROI Projection